MarcelCaron-NOAA/verif_plotting/README.md

 several times according to user settings.
-4. Send the dataframe and user settings to a plotting function, which creates a figure object, filters the data, plots the data, adjusts plot features, then saves the plot as a png.
+4. Send the dataframe and user settings to a plotting function, which creates a figure object, filters the data, plots the data, adjusts plot features, then saves the plot in SAVE_DIR as a png.

 ## DEBUGGING:
 Part of the configuration in py_plotting.config involves setting a logfile path.